-Located outside the House of Swing, this public art mural was designed by Lisa Quine and reflects the diversity, inclusivity and spirit of South Euclid.
+Once located outside the House of Swing, this public art mural was designed by Lisa Quine and reflected the diversity, inclusivity and spirit of South Euclid.

 One South Euclid (OSE) and the City of South Euclid have partnered with Heritage Ohio to revitalize South Euclid's downtown - the Mayfield and Green business district.
 The goal is to encourage new businesses and residents to call our city home.

 Heritage Ohio is the State's official historic preservation organization.
 Through assistance from its nationally recognized Main Street program, we intend to build on our downtown assets by improving economic management, increasing public participation, and celebrating historic preservation and beautification in order to make the Mayfield and Green business district an even greater place to visit and spend some time - whether you're driving by or just on foot.
 Since it's a locally driven program, all initiatives stem from local issues and concerns.
 There are currently 55 communities in the State using Heritage Ohio's programs.
 There are four vital components of the program that we are beginning to work on to ensure success.